-- $\rightarrow$ Successfully complete the program's hours - → Meet the Satisfactory Academic Progress Policy of the Academy - $\rightarrow$ Pay any outstanding overtime/penalty fees - $\rightarrow$ Satisfy any tuition obligations not already arranged for student evaluations (progress reports)
+- Successfully complete the program's hours - Meet the Satisfactory Academic Progress Policy of the Academy - Pay any outstanding overtime/penalty fees - Satisfy any tuition obligations not already arranged for

 Rob Roy Academy holds a cap and gown graduation ceremony once each calendar year for graduates of all programs.
 Each student is awarded a diploma at the completion of his/her training program.